 The primary objective of our investment activities is to preserve principal while at the same time maximizing after-tax yields without significantly increasing risk.
-To achieve this objective, we maintain our investment portfolio of cash equivalents and marketable securities in a variety of securities including corporate debt securities, commercial paper and certificates of deposit.
+To achieve this objective, we maintain our investment portfolio of cash equivalents and marketable securities in a variety of securities, including corporate debt securities, commercial paper and certificates of deposit.
 We have not used derivative financial instruments in our investment portfolio, and none of our investments are held for trading or speculative purposes.
 Short-term and long-term marketable securities are generally classified as available-for-sale and consequently are recorded on the balance sheet at fair value with unrealized gains or losses reported as a separate component of accumulated other comprehensive income, net of estimated tax.
-Marketable securities as of December 31, 2012 had remaining maturities between approximately two and 18 months.
-Our short-term and long-term marketable securities had a fair market value of \$5,491,159 at December 31, 2012, representing approximately 31% of our total assets.
+As of December 31, 2013, our short-term and long-term marketable securities had remaining maturities between approximately one and 15 months and a fair market value of \$17,233,302, representing approximately 53% of our total assets.

-The fair value of our cash equivalents and marketable securities is subject to change as a result of changes in market interest rates and investment risk related to the issuers' credit worthiness.
+The fair value of our cash equivalents and marketable securities is subject to change as a result of changes in market interest rates and investment risk related to the issuers' creditworthiness.
 We do not utilize financial contracts to manage our investment portfolio's exposure to changes in market interest rates.
 A hypothetical 100 basis point increase or decrease in market interest rates would not have a material impact on the fair value of our cash equivalents and marketable securities due to the relatively short maturities of these investments.
 While changes in market interest rates may affect the fair value of our investment portfolio, any gains or losses will not be recognized in our results of operations until the investment is sold or if the reduction in fair value was determined to be an other-than-temporary impairment.